ZamanNazmul/Data_Structure/README.md

 # Data_Structure
-Here we have storder  sequencitally efficient code of topics of data structure .
+Here are  storder sequentially efficient code of topics of data structure .
 You can take help as you need and practice .